atomone-hub/genesis/CONSTITUTION.md

 outlined in this Constitution, the Laws, and applicable Governing Documents.
 Members must recuse themselves by not voting or voting ABSTAIN on proposals that pose a conflict of interest.

-~~cannot occupy multiple roles within DAOs that have a direct parent-child relationship.
-This safeguard is designed to avoid conflicts of interest and ensure independent decision-making across interconnected DAOs.~~

-~~Members are permitted to participate in Cousin DAOs, but they are limited to holding only one specific type of role within each DAO and its sub-DAOs.
-For example, if a member holds a “council member” role in DAO A, they cannot hold another “council member” role in sub-DAO B but could hold a distinct role, such as an advisor in DAO C or its sub-DAOs.
-When holding roles across Cousin DAOs, members must ensure these roles remain distinct and free from any potential conflicts.
-In all cases, members are required to comply with the conflict of interest policies outlined in this Constitution, and transparency about their involvement in various DAOs is essential to maintaining trust and accountability within the community.~~

 The following are Core DAOs of AtomOne: